-This Form 10-K contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+This Form 10-K contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1934.
 Forward-looking statements relate to future events or our future financial performance.
 We generally identify forward-looking statements by terminology such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "potential," "should," "target," or the negative of these terms or other similar words.
 These statements are only predictions.
 The outcome of the events described in these forward-looking statements is subject to known and unknown risks, uncertainties and other factors that may cause our, our customers' or our industry's actual results, levels of activity, performance or achievements expressed or implied by these forward-looking statements, to differ.
 "Item 1.
 Business," "Item 1A.
 Risk Factors" and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" as well as other sections in this Form 10-K, discuss some of the factors that could contribute to these differences.
 The forward-looking statements made in this Form 10-K relate only to events as of the date on which the statements are made.
 We undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.
 The industry in which we operate is subject to a high degree of uncertainty and risk due to variety of factors, including those described in "Item 1A.
 Risk Factors."
-Unless the context indicates otherwise, references in this report to "we", "us", "our" and other sections, joint ventures or investments we may make.
+Unless the context indicates otherwise, references in this report to "we", "us", "our" and other similar references mean Aspen Technology, Inc. and its subsidiaries.